 With such an emphasis on taxpayers to keep data safe, wouldn’t it be ironic if HM Revenue & Customs (HMRC) cannot do just that?
 It seems that this may well be the case.
 During a recent court case, HMRC said in a witness statement that their data retention policy means the tax office do not … Continue reading Double Standards for Data Rentention?

-New rules which come into effect on 13 January 2018 will mean it will be illegal for companies to charge customers for paying by card.
+New rules which come into effect on 13 January 2018 will mean it will be illegal for companies to charge customers for paying by a non-commercial card.
 The Economic Secretary to the Treasury, Stephen Barclay stated: “It’s about fairness and transparency”.
-“These small charges can really add up and this change will mean shoppers across the country … Continue reading Credit and Debit Card Fees to Be Banned
+“These small charges can really add up and this change will mean shoppers across … Continue reading Credit and Debit Card Fees to Be Banned

 On 30 October 2017, the Cheque & Credit Clearing Company (C&CCC) introduced a new and quicker way of clearing cheques.
 Called the Image Clearing System, it means that cheques can be cleared using a digital image of the cheque rather than the current paper based system.
 While the new system went live with some banks … Continue reading Faster Cheque Clearing System Has Launched

 There is often plenty of help and advice available for start-ups, but for businesses that have entered a 'scale-up' phase of rapid growth, success can bring a new set of challenges.
 If you have ambitions for your business to achieve scale, there are a number of key areas that raise unique challenges, and which may … Continue reading Scaling Your Business – Identify and Meet the Challenges